soudev/knowledge.mine/stuff/nodejs.md

 * [[GitHub] hij1nx / node-chrome](https://github.com/hij1nx/node-chrome) - Node.js + Chrome = Networked Desktop Apps.
 Simple.

 * [[Vimeo] Native Node.js Apps](http://vimeo.com/97881078) - Native NodeJS apps are a relatively new breed of apps coming out of the NodeJS community that combine NodeJS and Webkit

+--

+* [Breach](http://breach.cc/) - A browser for the HTML5 era Entirely written in Javascript.
+Free.
+Modular.
+Hackable.

+* [Vivaldi](https://vivaldi.com/) - has a powerful feature set, but thats not all.
+One of the things that makes Vivaldi unique is that it’s built on modern Web technologies.
+We use JavaScript and React to create the user interface — with the help of Node.js, Browserify and a long list of NPM modules.
+Vivaldi is the web built with the web.

 #### Node Webkit